Moz vs Ahrefs — Which is Better?

 The ‘on-demand’ rank checker tool is more basic and is designed to give you more of a ‘snapshot’ view of how a particular keyword is currently ranking.
 But it can be accessed without using up a project slot, which is helpful — and you can use it up to 200 times per day.

-(You’ll get general notifications about a campaign from Moz if you ‘follow’ it on email, and these can contain some rank tracking data — but in general, to keep tabs on rankings, you’ll need to log into Moz).
+(You’ll get general notifications about a campaign from Moz if you ‘follow’ it on email, and these can contain some rank tracking data — but in general, to keep regular tabs on rankings, you’ll need to repeatedly log into Moz).

 Setting up rank tracking by city in Ahrefs